 The NSPCC runs a campaign called PANTS, which helps parents, carers and teachers of 4 - 11 year olds keep children safe from abuse.
 Like the Green Cross Code, it takes a potentially tricky subject and gives us the tools to talk about it in an engaging and age-appropriate way.
 Please click the button below for further information about the PANTS campaign.

 To promote good behaviour we give stickers and certificates to children who have tried really hard.
 We also have a kindness tree which the children get rewarded with a snowflake, leaf, flower etc depending on the season to promote kind and thoughtful behaviour.
-When a child is not behaving themselves we talk to them during a period of ‘Time out’ for 3 minutes depending on their age, and speak to them about being kind and helpful to others and not to hurt others.
-Treat our friends as we would like to be treated.
-Promoting good behaviour is in our Behaviour policy.
+Promoting good behaviour is in our Positive Behaviour policy.

-At Skamps we have our named SENCO who is Gaynor who helps to support children who need a bit more help than others.
-She works closely with other professionals and is also the Speech and Language Champion, who completes a speech and language screen on your child, with your consent.
+At Skamps we have our named SENCO's who are Gaynor, Dawn and Kelly who helps to support children who need a bit more help than others.
+They works closely with other professionals and Gaynor is also the Speech and Language Champion, who completes a speech and language screen on your child, with your consent.
 This is to monitor all the children’s speech and language development and helps us to work with your child to aid their development.
 Please speak to Gaynor for more information.